Ryan Eaves

-Ryan Eaves is an American politician who has served in the Oklahoma House of Representatives representing the 22nd district since 2024.
+Ryan Doyle Eaves is an American politician who has served in the Oklahoma House of Representatives representing the 22nd district since 2024.

 Oklahoma House

 Eaves ran for the Oklahoma House of Representatives 22nd district to succeed term limited incumbent Charles McCall, the Speaker of the Oklahoma House of Representatives, in 2024.
 He faced Troy Golden in the Republican primary and since no non-Republicans filed to run the general election was canceled.
 He won the June primary.